SantaClaas/color-cli/README.md

 # Color CLI

-A small utility to create a theme with the material color utilities to quickly create a theme
+A small utility to create a theme with the material color utilities to quickly create a theme.
+It writes the theme JSON to the standard out.
+It is up to you to pipe it to a file.

 ## Usage